 - The browser is inactive for more than 30 minutes, and the user returns.

 - The same user accesses the site on different devices.

 Customer experience optimization needs to offer a 360-degree profile of the customer.
-What is needed is a second layer of analytics to add more of the website customer experience to the bare numbers.
+You need to record user interaction on your website and mobile app.
+What is needed is a second layer of analytics, on top of your Google Analytics, to add more of the website customer experience to the bare numbers.
 A full session replay would help build a visual picture of the customer for customer support, marketing and IT.
-Think of session replay like a black box, recording everything that happens on a digital journey.
+Think of session replay like an airplane’s black box that records everything that happens on a digital journey.
 This could include data on:

-- Customer actions: mouse movements, mobile taps/swipes/gestures, any typing, actual clicks, and actions taken on any input field.
+- Customer actions: mouse movements, mobile taps/swipes/scroll, any typing, actual clicks, and actions taken on any input field.

 - Information displayed on the screen: pages, banners, content, error messages, and web chats.